matloff/R-vs.-Python-for-Data-Science/README.md

 nearest-neighbors of a given data point.
 (NOT code using that to do classification.)
 I was able to immediately find not one but two packages to do this.
-By contrast, just now I tried to find nearest-neighbor code for Python and at least with my cursory search, came up empty-handed;
-there was just one implementation that described itself as simple and straightforward, nothing fast.
+By contrast, just now I tried to find nearest-neighbor code for Python and at least with my cursory search in PyPi, came up empty-handed; there was just one implementation that described itself as simple and straightforward, nothing fast.

 The following searches in PyPI turned up nothing: log-linear model;
 Poisson regression; instrumental variables; spatial data; familywise error rate; etc.

-This is not to say no Python libraries exist for these things; I am simply saying that they are not found in PyPI, whereas they are easily found in CRAN.
+This is not to say no Python libraries exist for these things; I am simply saying that they are not easily found in PyPI, whereas it is easy to find them in CRAN.

+The fact that R has a canonical package structure is a big advantage.

 ## Machine learning

 *Slight edge to Python here*.

-The Pythonistas would point to a number of very finely-tuned libraries, e.g. AlexNet, for image recognition.
-Good, but R versions easily could be developed.
-The Python libraries' power comes from setting certain image-smoothing ops, which easily could be implemented in R's [Keras](https://keras.rstudio.com/) wrapper, and for that matter, a pure-R version of TensorFlow could be developed.
-Meanwhile, I would claim that R's package availability for random forests and gradient boosting are outstanding.
+The R-vs.-Python debate is largely a statistics-vs.-CS debate, and since most research in neural networks has come from CS, available software for NNs is mostly in Python.
+RStudio has done some excellent work in developing a Keras implementation, but so far R is limited in this realm.

+On the other hand, random forest research has been mainly pursued by the stat community, and in this realm I'd submit that R has the superior software.
+R also has excellent packages for gradient boosting.

+I give the edge to Python here because for many people, machine learning means NNs.

 ## Statistical correctness